 FTC has been fortunate to experience great growth over the last few years.
 We worked with our Partners to identify the right way to maintain a system of merit-based advancement as we continue to grow.
 We want to maintain the World Championship as an event that represents the top achievement for our teams.
 Our additional goal is to continue to provide each regional Championship with an advancement opportunity for teams.
-We believe that adding another tier to the competition will provide the opportunity to achieve these goals.
+We believe that adding another tier to the competition provides the opportunity to achieve these goals.

-How will Super-Regionals work?
+How do Super-Regionals work?

 What does this mean?

-US regional Championship events will now advance teams to a Super-Regional event rather than directly to the World Championship.
+US regional Championship events now advance teams to a Super-Regional event rather than directly to the World Championship.

 What is the advancement structure?